kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/health-monitor-max-retries`

+  Defines the health monitor retry count for the loadbalancer pool members.

+- `loadbalancer.openstack.org/health-monitor-max-retries-down`

-  Defines the health monitor retry count for the loadbalancer pools.
+  Defines the health monitor retry count for the loadbalancer pool members to be marked down.

 - `loadbalancer.openstack.org/flavor-id`